damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 GitLab has always been the simplest way for people to collaborate on code in a project.
 Just create a project, and you're on your way from idea to production.
 Users have _also_ told us that they want GitLab to be a team-based collaboration tool that supports hierarchical team structures sharing different code repositories.
 With 9.0, we are excited to ship our brand new version of GitLab groups that allows for groups within groups, i.e. "subgroups".

-You can create 20 levels down of groups.
-Each group at each level is itself as a first-class citizen GitLab group, with the ability to have multiple projects.
+Each group, at each level, is itself a first-class citizen GitLab group, with the ability to have multiple projects.
 The new version of groups thus enables you to have a hierarchy of code repositories.
+You can create up to 20 levels of subgroups, giving you an incredible level of flexibility.

 In this example, the organization represented by the `gitlab-nested` group has a design team, a backend team, and a frontend team, each represented by a group within the `gitlab-nested` group.
-The `design` and `backend` groups have further groups within them.
+The `design` and `backend` groups have further subgroups within them.

 ![Subgroups](/images/9_0/gitlab-nested.png){: .shadow}